 I emailed the dev alias and heard nothing.
 That wasn’t a surprise because the people who wrote the toolbar code are long gone.
 This happens more often in the proprietary world.
 Eventually I gave up and decided to work on the toolbar double-arrows which show up when some of the buttons don’t fit.
 That routine I found quickly by reading the code that laid out toolbars, figured out how it represented the situation of controls not having enough room, and then found the drawing routine which looked at that data.

 And so I changed the arrow code, and started a build.
 While waiting, I decided have a look around, and found that triangle drawing code was the next function in the file.
-I about pooped my pants.
-I had spent at least 4 hours looking for it.
+I couldn’t believe the odds.
+I had spent about 4 hours looking for it.
 The code change itself took 5 minutes.

 Complexity and community